vackosar/vackosar.github.io/_posts/2019-08-28-1D-Kalman-Is-Exponential-Or-Cumulative-Average.md

 The Kalman filter, also known as linear quadratic estimation (LQE), is an iterative algorithm, that uses both knowledge of the state motion and noisy measurements to estimate values and variance of unknown variables.

-### Kalman Filter's Hidden State, Observation, and State Estimate
+### Kalman Filter's State, Observation, and State Estimate

 At the time \\( k \\), let:
 - the true hidden state be \\( x_k \\),